 Lymph vessels can be damaged when lymph nodes are removed.
 Some of these lymph vessels carry fluid from the arm to the rest of the body.
 If the remaining vessels cannot remove enough of the fluid in the chest and underarm area, the extra fluid builds up.
 This causes swelling, or lymphedema.
-Though the risk of this is low (1-8%) after a sentinel node biopsy, notify your doctor if you have these signs and symptoms:
+Though the risk of this is low (1-8%) after a sentinel lymph node excision and/or biopsy, notify your doctor if you have these signs and symptoms:

 numbness/tingling of the involved arm.